seblefevre/testerman/docs/plugins/index.rst

 with testing: connecting to remote machines, checking files, running commands, changing configuration files, checking an SQL database, etc.

--  ProbeSsh, a probe to execute non-interactive commands remotely through SSH, ProbeExec to execute them locally, ProbeExecInteractive to execute them locally, but interactively
+-  :doc:`autogen/ProbeSsh`, a probe to execute non-interactive commands remotely through SSH, ProbeExec to execute them locally, ProbeExecInteractive to execute them locally, but interactively
--  SQL connector probes: [ProbeSqlMysql MySQL], [ProbeSqlOracle Oracle]
+-  SQL connector probes: :doc:`autogen/ProbeSqlMysql`, :doc:`autogen/ProbeSqlOracle`
--  ProbeDirWatcher, a probe that monitors a directory and notifies you when an entry has been added/removed (useful to check if a lock file was created/removed, ...)
+-  :doc:`autogen/ProbeDirWatcher`, a probe that monitors a directory and notifies you when an entry has been added/removed (useful to check if a lock file was created/removed, ...)
--  ProbeFileWatcher, a probe that monitors an ascii file and notifies you of new lines (think of it as a combination of ``tail -f`` and ``grep``, useful to check log files for instance)
+-  :doc:`autogen/ProbeFileWatcher`, a probe that monitors an ascii file and notifies you of new lines (think of it as a combination of ``tail -f`` and ``grep``, useful to check log files for instance)
--  ProbeConfigurationFile, a probe that can access in read-write to configuration files, supporting most used configuration formats and extensible to match your needs (useful to prepare a SUT for testing in particular configuration conditions)
+-  :doc:`autogen/ProbeConfigurationFile`, a probe that can access in read-write to configuration files, supporting most used configuration formats and extensible to match your needs (useful to prepare a SUT for testing in particular configuration conditions)
--  ProbeXmlRpc, a probe to invoke remote operations via XML-RPC
+-  :doc:`autogen/ProbeXmlRpc`, a probe to invoke remote operations via XML-RPC
--  ProbeLdap, a probe to access a LDAP directory
+-  :doc:`autogen/ProbeLdapClient`, a probe to access a LDAP directory
--  ProbeSelenium, a probe to execute web-oriented tests through Selenium RC
+-  :doc:`autogen/ProbeSelenium`, a probe to execute web-oriented tests through Selenium RC
--  ProbeFileManager, a probe to create, move, delete files dynamically (convenient to create temporary files, to inject resources into the SUT that are kept embedded in the ATS that you don't have to manage additional dependencies at runtime)
+-  :doc:`autogen/ProbeFileManager`, a probe to create, move, delete files dynamically (convenient to create temporary files, to inject resources into the SUT that are kept embedded in the ATS that you don't have to manage additional dependencies at runtime)
--  (more to come)

 Codecs and Probes References
 ----------------------------

-This section provides the reference documentation for each codec and probes.
+This section provides the reference documentation for each codec and probe.

 .. toctree::
    :maxdepth: 1